The cardiovascular system

 Heart

-Heart is a muscular organ that pumps blood throughout the circulatory system.
+Heart is a hollow muscular organ that pumps blood throughout the circulatory system.
 It is situated in between two lungs in the mediastinum.
 It is made up of four chambers, two atria and two ventricles.

 The apex is about 9 cm to the left of the midline at the level of the 5th intercostal space, i.e. a little below the nipple and slightly nearer the midline.
 The base extends to the level of the 2nd rib.